PowerMeep/GBA-PK-MMO/README.md

 - [x] Both server and client only use one identifier per client as opposed to two
 - [x] Server allows configuring max players via env
 - [x] Server log has timestamps
-- [ ] Reduce `SPOS` frequency to the minimum it can be.
-  - Fewer packets/sec means more players can be handled at once.
-  - Duplicate packets can be squelched a given number of times.
-  - The whole format might be replaceable with direction changes?

 ### Milestone 3: Restructured Client
 The script is broken into three layers - Client, Logic, Magic Numbers.

 When the game starts, the Client loads the Logic, and the Logic loads the Magic Numbers.
 I think setting it up this way will make it a lot easier for contributors to add game modules for the games they want to see supported by this.

+I don't have a nice checklist for this.
+I'm just kinda going over the project repeatedly and refactoring stuff when I feel that I understand it well enough.

 #### Client
 This layer will house all the client stuff - Nickname, IP address, connection to server, pings and pongs - anything that would be true for any networked game.
 It checks the game cartridge on start and checks all the Logics it has for one that can match it.
 If one is found, then it will use that Logic for the session.

-This could, in theory, be reused for any game.
+**In theory, this could be reused for any game.**

 #### Logic
 This layer will house all the logic unique to the given game, tracking of other player entities and their sprites,